We all have heard the proverb: Don’t judge a book by its cover!

 However, if you opt to publish your books through Amazon KDP and other such digital platforms, you can choose your own book cover designer to work with.

-Passionate book cover designers don’t take a chance with the gist of the book.
+Passionate book cover designers don’t take a chance on the gist of the book.
 Such book cover design professionals like to read the full book to understand the core essence of the book.
 That then finds its way onto the cover.
 They need to immerse themselves in the book to understand what the cover should be.

 If you are still deciding what type of publishing to opt for, you might enjoy reading our take on it as we discuss Traditional or Self Publishing – in India, which is better for the first-time author?

 Points to keep in mind while working with Book Cover Designers